“Time passes on and the point is to learn how to live."

 Q: I encountered [that resource] before, and it wasn't helpful.
 Why is it on the list?

 A: We recognize that everyone's life is their own.
 What's life-changing for one person may be triggering for another!
 With any resource, we recommend you follow your conscience.
 Listen to the Holy Spirit, learn what you can, and leave the rest.
 The inclusion of non-Magisterial sources on this list does not imply Eden Invitation's endorsement of all content.
-For our full statement of belief, see our About Us page.
+This is particularly true for our non-Catholic resources.
+We've encountered a great spirit of ecumenism around LGBTQ+ topics in the face of a largely hostile culture.
+We admire their fidelity to a Biblical sexual ethic, especially without supplementary riches of Sacred Tradition.
+For Eden Invitation's full statement of belief, see our About Us page.
+For further questions about a particular resource, you can contact us.